4.8out of 3,000+ reviews

 Liability Insurance and Other Car Insurance Requirements

 State-required minimum coverage auto insurance comes in two basic forms, with a few variations.
 Look up your state’s DMV to see what’s required.
-Minimum coverage will be some combination of:
+Minimum coverage will be some combination of the following:

 In addition to liability coverage, some states require personal injury protection (PIP), which covers your medical bills up to a certain coverage limit should you get injured in an accident, no matter who is at fault.